Laṣ: Associations with other deities

-In an offering list from Puzrish-Dagan, Laṣ appears alongside Tadmuštum, a minor underworld goddess regarded as Nergal's daughter.
+In an Ur III offering list from Puzrish-Dagan, Laṣ appears alongside Tadmuštum, a minor underworld goddess regarded as Nergal's daughter.
 In an inscription from a kudurru (boundary stone) of Marduk-apla-iddina I (the "land grant to Munnabittu kudurru") she is listed a member of a group of underworld deities alongside Nergal, Bēl-ṣarbi, the pair Lugal-irra and Meslamta-ea, Šubula and Mammitum.

 In the Weidner god list, the beer goddesses Ninkasi and Siraš occur between Nungal, the goddess of prisons, and Laṣ.
 It has been proposed that this possible association between beer and underworld deities was meant to serve as a reflection of negative effects of alcohol consumption.

-In one case, she appears in association with Simut, an Elamite god who could be equated with Nergal.
+Laṣ also occurs in the same text for the second time in association with Simut, an Elamite god who could be equated with Nergal.
+In a variant of known from a copy from Ugarit, a deity named Raqadu appears instead of her, and according to Manfred Krebernik should be identified as Simut's spouse.

 Worship

-While no attestations of Laṣ from the third millennium BCE were known to Wilfred G. Lambert at the time of publication of her entry in Reallexikon der Assyriologie und Vorderasiatischen Archäologie, more recent research revealed that she was already known in the Ur III period, as evidenced by lists of offerings to deities of Kutha.

-In Babylonia, Laṣ was worshiped in the E-Meslam temple in Kutha, the cult center of Nergal.
+While no attestations of Laṣ from the third millennium BCE were known to Wilfred G. Lambert at the time of publication of her entry in Reallexikon der Assyriologie und Vorderasiatischen Archäologie, in more recent publications other authors point out she was already worshiped in the Ur III period, as evidenced by lists of offerings to deities of Kutha.
+This city was located in Babylonia and served as a cult center of Nergal; Laṣ was worshiped in it in his temple, known under the ceremonial name E-Meslam.
 She is also attested in theophoric names from Lagaba, a small town located in northern Babylonia, possibly near Kutha.
-Based on a cylinder of Neriglissar, in the neo-Babylonian period providing for E-Meslam was regarded as a royal duty, similar as in the case of Marduk's and Nabu's main temples (respectively E-Sagil in Babylon and E-Zida in Borsippa).
+Based on a cylinder of Neriglissar, in the Neo-Babylonian period providing for E-Meslam was regarded as a royal duty, similarly as in the case of Marduk's and Nabu's main temples (respectively E-Sagil in Babylon and E-Zida in Borsippa).
 However, administrative documents indicate that Nergal and Laṣ received fewer offerings than Marduk or Nabu and their respective spouses.
 Offerings of sheep, bulls and muttāqu (a type of cake) to the pair are attested.